PrestonKnopp/language-gdscript/README.md

 - Connecting to Godot's Language Server
   - The Godot Editor must be open to connect.
-  - The editor will automatically try connecting when opening a gdscript project.
+  - The editor will automatically try connecting when opening a GDScript file.
   - You can try reconnecting at any time by:
     - Going to Packages > Lang GDScript > Reconnect to Godot Editor Language Server
-    - Going to command palette and searching GDScript or Reconnect
+    - Going to command palette and searching GDScript or Connect

 ### Q&A